jcfloridadev/CS-210-Programming-Languages/README.md

 ---

-## Project: Corner Grocer Item Tracking System
+## Featured Project: Corner Grocer Item Tracking System

 This project is a C++ console application that simulates an item tracking system for a grocery store.

 The program reads item purchase data from an input file and uses a map data structure to calculate the frequency of each item.
 Users can interact with the system through a menu-driven interface to search for specific items, display all item frequencies, or view a histogram representation of purchase counts.

+---

+## Other Projects in This Repository

+This repository also contains additional coursework projects from CS-210:

+- Project 1: Chada Tech Clock Program
+- Project 2: Airgead Banking Investment Program

+These projects demonstrate additional C++ concepts such as time formatting, user interaction, and financial calculations.

 ---